scholzj/kekspose/README.md

 ### Debugging Kafka clients

-In the verbose mode (`-v` or `--verbose`), Kekspsé will log high level information about the request and repsonses it is forwarding.
+In the verbose mode (`-v` or `--verbose`), Keksposé will log high level information about the request and responses it is forwarding.
 For example:
 ```
 -> Received request: node=2000; size=52; apiKey=1; version=17; correlationID=694; clientId=console-consumer; bodySize=26 bytes